avalon60/OraTAPI/README.md

 The `-n/--name` option is mandatory when used with all other options, except for the `-l/--list` option.
 Additionally, the `-c/--create`, `-e/--edit`, and `-d/--delete` options are mutually exclusive.
 Connection credentials are stored with 256-bit AES encryption, to a local store, at: `<USER_HOME_DIR>/.OraTAPI/dsn_credentials.ini`.

-<b>NOTE: The credentials store is non-transportable.
+<b>NOTE: The credential store is non-transportable.
 If you try to use it on a computer on which it was not maintained, the decryption will fail.</b>

 ## Sample Generated Table API Packages: